What is Covariance?

 elementArray[1] = new Element { Value = new MyChildClass() }; // No runtime error

-In particular, object pools often use struct wrappers because the class of the stored objects is defined by the user.
+This struct wrapper approach is often used in object pools, where the class of the stored object is defined by the user.

 A notable example is the ObjectPool implementation in Roslyn: